Fact-checked

 Pharmacokinetics

-From the body, the drug is excreted in the urine (55-65%) and feces (35-45%) with an average half-life of 7-9 hours.
+The drug is excreted from the body in urine (55-65%) and feces (35-45%) with an average half-life of 7-9 hours.

 Dosing and administration

-Ceftriaxone is used parenterally, that is, intramuscular injections of ceftriaxone are prescribed for bronchitis.
+Ceftriaxone is used parenterally, that is, intramuscular injections of Ceftriaxone are prescribed for bronchitis.

-The usual daily dose of Ceftriaxone in adults (and children over 12 years of age) is 1-2 g, administered once a day or in equal doses twice a day, depending on the type and severity of the infection.
+The usual daily dose of Ceftriaxone for bronchitis in adults (and children over 12 years of age) is 1-2 g, administered once a day or in equal doses twice a day, depending on the type and severity of the infection.
 The total daily dose should not exceed 4 g.

-Use of the ceftriaxone for bronchitis during pregnancy
+Use ceftriaxone for bronchitis during pregnancy

-More information - Cephalosporins in pregnancy
+More information - Cephalosporins during pregnancy

 Contraindications

-Side effects of the ceftriaxone for bronchitis
+Side effects ceftriaxone for bronchitis

 Overdose